mesabjorn/enhanced-toGETHerTube/README.md

 Change visuals and broadcast with enhance togethertube.

 Features:

+Visual:
  - Show/Hide video
  - Add Colored usernames to chat
  - Add timestamps to messages to chat
  - Add now playing messages to chat
+ - Add now playing to top of video
- - Make a compact layout to chat
+ - Have a compact layout
+Radio:
- - Save a playlist and let the radio feature add them automatically
+ - Save and manage a playlist and let the radio feature add them automatically
+ - Add a blacklist for videos to be automatically removed
+ - Remove songs longer than certain duration automatically
  - Shuffle playlists
- - Add songtitle to top of video